thekill8593/short-lnk-meteor-course/readme.md

 # Short Lnk

-This is a short Lnk app.
+This is a short Lnk app, built on meteor and react.

-##Authors
+## Authors

 Jonathan Penaloza